alexlaw528/2D_analysis_supersonic_inlet/README.md

-# 250D_CFD
+# CFD Analysis of Supersonic Inlet

-CFD analysis of supersonic inlet
+2D CFD analysis performed on a supersonic inlet at various grid densities.